GiPHouse/Website/README.md

 Synchronization currently does not regard the role of directors of GipHouse.
 This needs to be configured manually.
 Note that it is however not possible to add directors manually to a team on GitHub, since they will be removed after each sync.

 ### Mailing Lists
 Admin users can create mailing lists using the Django admin interface.
 A mailing list can be connected to projects, users and 'extra' email addresses that are not tied to a user.
 Relating a mailing list to a project implicitly makes the members of that project a member of the mailing list.
-Currently, these mailing lists are not functional and not synchronized with Gsuite.
+To sync a mailing list with GSuite, one can run the management command: `./manage.py sync_gsuite_list` or use the button in the model admin.
+This will sync all mailing lists and the automatic lists into GSuite at the specified domain.

+This sync starts by creating groups in GSuite for all mailing lists currently not in there, after they are created a request is done per member of that group to add them to the group.
+For the already existing groups a list is made of existing members in the group and the needed inserts or deletes are done to update the group.
+Deletion of groups is done by removing all members and setting the list to archived, thus preserving the messages but removing all other uses of the group.

 ### Styling